Pengiran Muda Hashim: Sarawak

-Pengiran Muda Hashim was dispatched to Sarawak by the Sultan in the early 1835s to bring about order.
+Upon hearing of Ali's rebellion, Pengiran Muda Hashim was dispatched to Sarawak by the Sultan in the early 1835s to bring about order.
 At the beginning of the 19th century, Brunei held jurisdiction over Sarawak, which was a region with slack governance.
 At that time, Pengiran Indera Mahkota, the Malay governor of Sarawak chosen by Brunei, was facing a rebellion by an anti-Brunei group of Malays and Bidayuhs commanded by Datu Patinggi Ali.
 According to some sources, Mahkota was a stern guy who had the natives in Sarawak labor as slaves to harvest antimony from the mines.
 Hence the revolt.
 Even yet, for a few years after Pengiran Muda Hashim's arrival in Sarawak, not much transpired and neither side made much headway.
 Additionally, it looks like he and Pengiran Indera Mahkota were at odds with one another, which led to some friction between them.

 Arrival of James Brooke

 James Brooke, an English explorer, learned that Hashim, the monarch of Sarawak, had demonstrated his friendliness toward Europeans when he arrived in Singapore on his expedition to the Far East.
 Some British sailors who had been shipwrecked in Sarawak's coastal waters before had been welcomed by him, who even sent them back to Singapore.
 James Brooke was interested in learning more about the rumored Borneo.
 Additionally, George Bonham, the British Governor of Singapore, requested that James convey to Pengiran Muda Hashim a letter of appreciation and some gifts for his kind treatment of the seamen.
 Brooke sailed his schooner "Royalist" up the Sarawak River and moored off Kuching on 15 August 1839, and James was welcomed by him warmly.

 Pengiran Muda Hashim's initial encounter was described by one author as follows: "His appearance was not imposing but his manners were a pattern of courtesy and he maintained a certain shabby dignity.
 He returned the Royalist's salute of 21 guns with a salute of 17 and received his visitor with some pomp in the palm-leaf shed which went by the name of audience hall".
-Overall, their interactions were cordial enough that Hashim did solicit his assistance in putting down the rebels, but James Brooke denied since he didn't want to become involved.
+Overall, their interactions were cordial enough that Hashim did solicit his assistance in putting down the rebels, but James Brooke declined since he didn't want to become involved.
 He stayed just briefly before leaving.